Tuesday, July 19, 2016

 Fort Lauderdale is a posh city, famed for yachting, golf, exclusive communities of mini-islands, hurricanes, and coastal hotels.
 It's the third-largest cruise port in the world.
 Similar to Californians who use impractical Hummers and Texans who steer gas-guzzling SUVs, Floridians have a penchant for "big rigs" like this...

 In the morning, we drove in Yvonne's Nissan Altima to the neighboring "gayborhood" of Wilton Manors for breakfast at The Alchemist.
 I discovered the eatery by searching online.
-Despite her year there, Yvonne didn't know about it and was thrilled that it was only 5-minutes away.
+Despite living for a year there, Yvonne didn't know about it and was thrilled that it was only 5-minutes away.
 (Admittedly, she only drives in the opposite direction and doesn't explore her area).
 It's worth going to.

 Featuring a colorful and lush patio, The Alchemist is famous for its proprietary "syphon method" of brewing coffee.
 Below, notice the hanging beakers of water over distilling pots, as well as the upside down heat lamps keeping the brew warm.